 Have you ever left an appointment and felt uncertain or confused about the treatment plan presented?
-Or have you left feeling apprehensive, and not confident in making a decision.
-The best thing to do is get a second opinion.
+Or have you left feeling apprehensive, and not confident in making a decision?
+The best thing to do is to get a second opinion.

 There is no rule about which dental procedures require second opinions.
 But it is more likely the case for major treatments such as full reconstruction or oral cancer.